tenzir/tenzir/web/docs/operators/publish.md

 ### `<topic>`

 An optional topic for publishing events under.
-The provided topic must be unique.

 Defaults to the empty string.